lens-protocol/lens-v3/contracts/migration/upgrades/upgrade1.md

 - NamespaceFactory: MigrationNamespaceFactory -> NamespaceFactory (old code, but with event emitter removed)

+- LensFactory: MigrationLensFactory -> MigrationLensFactory (old code, but with event emitter removed)

 ### Beacons

-- App: MigrationApp -> App (old code, but with event emitter removed)
+- App: MigrationApp -> App (old code, but with event emitter removed, no migration-related functions left)

 ---